By competing in our online recitation contests, students can become National Recitation Champions and win cash prizes!

-Once a student is declared their school's champion in a given stream (or they are the only student interested in competing for that year), they are eligible to enter either the Junior Online Finals or the Online Qualfiers, depending on their grade:
+Once a student is declared their school's champion in a given stream (or they are the only student who wants to compete for that year), they are eligible to enter either the Junior Online Finals or the Senior Online Qualifiers, depending on their grade:

-- The Junior Online Finals for students in grades 6-8 — this year's submission period is from September to December 5, 2019
+- The Junior Online Finals for students in grades 6-8 — this year's submission period is from November to December 5, 2019 at 5pm Pacific Standard Time

 Each school can only have one English Stream champion, one Bilingual Stream champion, and one French Stream champion competing in the Junior Online Finals, and only one champion per stream competing in our Online Qualifiers.